facedremer/gihrens-linux-patch/README.md

 9. Add <i>alias gppsspp='path/to/modded/ppsspp'</i> to your .bashrc file.
 10. Run <i>$ gppsspp</i> and load up your patched ISO file.

 <b>VOILA!!</b> The translation should now work correctly.
-I added an alias for my modded ppsspp in my .bashrc file so I could run something like <i>$ gppsspp</i> to load it up.
 Feel free to contact me on here or email me at facedremer@gmail.com if you have any questions or concerns.

 Note: location of ppsspp configuration files may vary.